-- 1. I recognise and accept my obligations as a driver. - DO Ensure you conduct yourself in a polite and considerate manner at all times as an ambassador for the industry and your company - DO Ensure you drive with consideration for all road users and pedestrians - DO Support safety within the workplace - DO Actively support this code and promote it to other drivers - DO Encourage safety on the road - DO Maintain your knowledge and update your driving skills by further development and training. - 2.
-I undertake to comply with all road laws, and be considerate of others by: - DO Maintain a professional approach at all times - DO Ensure you're fit for duty alert, healthy and prepared for the driving task - DO Observe speed limits and seat belt laws - DO Observe working time regulations and 'Rules on Drivers' Hours and Tachographs' (if applicable) - DO Avoid all drugs and alcohol before driving - DO Leave a safe distance between other vehicles - DO Travel in left lanes unless overtaking - DO Adopt a considerate driving style, reducing noise when operating in a built up area - DO Obey all other laws and operate to 'The Highway Code'.

-NB: prescribed medicines - check with GP before driving.
+- 1. I recognise and accept my obligations as a driver. - ✓ DO Ensure you conduct yourself in a polite and considerate manner at all times as an ambassador for the industry and your company - DO Ensure you drive with consideration for all road users and pedestrians - ✓ DO Support safety within the workplace - DO Actively support this code and promote it to other drivers - ✓ DO Encourage safety on the road - DO Maintain your knowledge and keep up to date on highway code changes - 2.
+I undertake to comply with all road laws, and be considerate of others. - ✓ DO Maintain a professional approach at all times - ✓ DO Ensure you're fit for duty alert, healthy and prepared for the driving task - DO Observe speed limits and seat belt laws - DO Observe working time regulations and 'Rules on Drivers' Hours and Tachographs' (if applicable) - ✓ DO Avoid all drugs and alcohol before driving - DO Leave a safe distance between other vehicles - ✓ DO Travel in left lanes unless overtaking - DO Adopt a considerate driving style, reducing noise when operating in a built up area - ✓ DO Obey all other laws and operate to 'The Highway Code'. - NB: prescribed medicines check with GP before driving. - 3.
+I support the introduction of company 'Safe Systems of Work' that include practices and procedures to reduce the risk of injury or death at our own and customer locations.

-Code of Conduct Driver
+Code of Conduct

-- 3. I support the introduction of company 'Safe Systems of Work' that include practices and procedures to reduce the risk of injury or death at our own and customer locations. - 4.
-I take pride in my vehicle and conduct regular checks to ensure my vehicle and the load remains in a safe condition. - 5.
-I understand that driver distraction is a risk and I will reduce this: - DO Avoid using mobile phones, two way radios or other forms of communication whilst the vehicle is moving in accordance with company rules

-DO - Fully prepare for any journey to avoid being distracted when driving.

-- 6. I actively support this code of conduct for the purpose of promoting compliance with laws and promoting safe behaviour, within the workplace and on the road. - 7.
+- 4. I take pride in my vehicle and conduct regular checks to ensure my vehicle and the load remains in a safe condition. - 5.
+I understand that driver distraction is a risk and I will reduce this: - DO Avoid using mobile phones, two way radios or other forms of communication whilst the vehicle is moving in accordance with company rules - ✓ DO Fully prepare for any journey to avoid being distracted when driving. - 6.
+I actively support this code of conduct for the purpose of promoting compliance with laws and promoting safe behaviour, within the workplace and on the road. - 7.
 I undertake to actively participate through my Health and Safety representatives and managers to commit to industry codes of conduct, codes of practice and safety guidelines found in this handbook.

 Company:

-Print Name: Signature:
+Print Name: Signature

 Date:

-Corporate Responsibility Management of Fleets
+Management of Fleets